-US Secretary of State: talks in Abu Dhabi bring good news and bad news on Russo-Ukrainian war
+US Secretary of State: There's good news and bad news from Abu Dhabi talks on Russo-Ukrainian war

 Iryna Kutielieva, Tetyana Oliynyk — 4 February, 19:35

-US Secretary of State: talks in Abu Dhabi bring good news and bad news on Russo-Ukrainian war
+US Secretary of State: There's good news and bad news from Abu Dhabi talks on Russo-Ukrainian war

 Marco Rubio.
 Photo: Getty Images